sethfischer/nissan-leaf-obd-manual/source/glossary.rst

         Document published by `SAE International`_ titled *Diagnostic Connector Equivalent to ISO/DIS 15031-3:December 14, 2001*.
 This document
-        specifies the functional requirements for the physical :term:`OBD-II` :term:`data link connector`.
+        specifies the functional requirements for the physical :term:`OBD-II` :term:`diagnostic connector`.
 The equivalent international standard is :term:`ISO 15031-3`.

     Type A diagnostic connector